-The proposed rules supply a regulatory mechanism for the practice of chiropractic.
+The proposed rules supply a regulatory mechanism for the practice of osteopathic medicine and surgery.
 To protect the health, safety, and welfare of Michigan's citizens, it is important that members of the profession adhere to educational and professional standards.